9 Ways to Pay Off Student Debt

 Do you feel like you’re drowning in debt?
 Many students feel like they’re never going to get out of the debt cycle.

-In fact, according to an annual Project on Student Debt report just released from the Institute for College Access & Success (TICAS), “Seven in 10 college seniors (71%) who graduated last year had student loan debt, with an average of $29,400 per borrower.”
+In fact, according to an annual Project on Student Debt report released in March 2014 from the Institute for College Access & Success (TICAS), “Seven in 10 college seniors (71%) who graduated last year had student loan debt, with an average of $29,400 per borrower.”

 According to the report, the average college graduate obtained a degree in 2012 with $29,400 in student debt.
 That’s compared to an average of $18,750, just less than a decade before in 2004.